Jyotie/ecomdocs/source/catalogue_access.rst

 Shopify
 ~~~~~~~~
 * Login into the web app admin.
-E.g., if your domain which is built on shopify is https://www.shoepify.com then login into admin site https://www.shoepify.com/admin
+E.g., if your domain which is built on Shopify is https://www.shoepify.com then login into admin site https://www.shoepify.com/admin
-* Provide the login credentials to enter into shopify admin console.
-User would see a page with left menu bar as shown in below.
+* Provide the login credentials to enter into Shopify admin console.
+The user would see a page with left menu bar as shown in below.
 * Click on the ‘Apps’ shown on the left menu bar in the above screen.
 It would take you to the screen shown below.
-* Click on Private apps, to findAPI key and password
+* Click on Private apps, to find API key and password
-* Copy the the API Key and Password and provide them in ecomtics event UI
+* Copy the API Key and Password and provide them in eComtics event UI

 .. _woocommerce: